 I work for a global professional services company.
 It’s a large organization (+5K people), but the division I belong to is quite small (5 people) and tight-knit.

 Recently, I’ve gotten the feeling that my group may be eliminated – probably because we don’t add much to the bottom line.
 Nothing official has been said, but these things aren’t hard to pick up on.
 I asked my manager what his read on the situation is—who I love, by the way, and feel very loyal to—and he assured me he’s heard nothing.
-Obviously, however, he couldn’t offer any guarantees.
-My circumstance is that I have a standing offer from another company for a similar position that would probably be more secure.
-The people there are great too.
-In fact, I only came in contact with them because of my current employer (much of the work I do is contracted by this organization).
+Obviously though, he couldn’t offer any guarantees.
+My circumstance is that I have a standing offer from another company for a position that would probably be more secure.
+The people there are great too; in fact, I only came in contact with them through of my current employer (much of the work I do is contracted by this organization).
 My question is: Should I take them up on their offer?
-It would be complicated because there’s a non-compete clause that might prevent me from working for them right away, but I guess my broader question/concern has to do with loyalty.
+It would be complicated because there’s a non-compete clause that might prevent me from working for them right away, but I guess my broader question has to do with loyalty.
 My manager has been super supportive of my career.
-Do I owe him my allegiance? – Name withheld
+Do I owe him my allegiance..? – Name withheld

 So spoiler alert: I can’t tell you what to do here.

 The way I see it, jobs are like shoes.
-No one can really tell you what fits you best.
-You have to decide for yourself – and even then you may need a little time to break it (or them) in before you really know.
+No one can really decide for you – only you know what fits you best.
+And even then it may take a little time to break it (or them) in before you really know.

 Nevertheless, it’s a great question.
 Just how much allegiance do we owe the businesses—or managers—who employ us?

-Of course, the sense of ‘loyalty’ you’re feeling towards your manager is a good thing.
-It suggests you’re getting more from your employer than just a paycheck; that there’s something you genuinely enjoy about your job.
-That likely means you’re more motivated, more committed to your work, and therefore performing at an even higher level than you might otherwise be – which of course is beneficial to your employer.
+Of course, this sense of “loyalty” you describe feeling towards your manager is a good thing.
+It implies you’re getting more than just a paycheck from your employer – that there’s something you genuinely enjoy about about your current position, and working with your manager.
+That likely means you’re doing better work too.
+You’re probably more motivated, more committed to your work, and performing at an even higher level than you might otherwise be – which of course benefits your employer.
 Indeed, this is why businesses go to such great lengths to encourage feelings of loyalty from their staff.

-But that sense of devotion can be a little misleading too.
-It would be mistake, for instance, to presume that the allegiance you feel to your employer is somehow being reciprocated, and in equal measure.
-According to this misguided calculation, loyalty equates to job security, even though there’s not an employment contract in existence that explicitly states as much.
-This feeling may be further heightened if it is directed towards a specific person, such as manager, as opposed to the organization as a whole.
+But this sense of devotion can be a little misleading too.
+It would be mistake, for instance, to presume that the allegiance you feel towards your employer is somehow being reciprocated, and in equal measure.
+According to this misguided calculation, loyalty equals job security, even though there isn’t an employment contract in existence that explicitly states as much.
+This feeling may be further heightened if it is directed towards a specific person, such as a manager, as opposed to the organization more generally.
 Now it’s personal.
 How could my boss let me go when our connection is so strong?

-But of course, the businesses we work for are not as loyal to us we might like – nor should we expect them to be.
+But of course, the businesses we work for are not as loyal to us we might like them to be – nor is this something we should expect.

 Again, dedicated employees such as yourself typically perform at a much higher level than their less devoted counterparts, so a well-managed organization will take pains to prevent you from going elsewhere.
-But that same organization exists in a market, and is subject to competitive marketplace forces – first amongst those being the need to turn a profit.
-As a consequence, you can expect your employer to make relatively dispassionate choices in the pursuit of that goal – including who to lay off, and when.
-That might sound harsh, and maybe it is.
-But would you really trust any company that wasn’t doing everything in its power to succeed?
+But that same organization exists in a competitive marketplace, and is subject to competitive forces.
+First amongst those is the need to turn a profit.
+As a result, you can expect your employer to make relatively dispassionate choices in the pursuit of that goal – including who to lay off, and when.
+That might sound harsh, but would you really trust your company if it wasn’t doing everything in its power to stay in business?

-So how much loyalty do you owe your manager or employer?
+So how much loyalty do you owe your manager?

-You see, markets are at their most efficient when individual actors pursue their own best self-interests, as you probably already know.
+You see, markets are at their most efficient when individual actors pursue their own best self-interests, as you probably well know.
 This principle applies to the job market too.
-When consumers—in this case, job seekers—leave one job for something better, their former employers are forced to either up their game to attract a similarly qualified/hardworking employee, or settle for someone not so industrious, or less suited for the role.
+When consumers—in this case, job seekers—leave one job for something better, their former employers are forced to either up their game to attract a similarly qualified/hardworking employee, or settle for someone not so industrious, or more poorly suited for the role.

-This ‘pressure’ ripples through the market.
-As the best workers gravitate to the best jobs (or their employers go to greater lengths to keep them), the vacancies they leave in their wake are either filled by not-quite-so-outstanding workers improving their own circumstances, or the previously unemployed, who are now able to find a job in the first place.
-As the market realigns, jobs in general improve, while the very worst jobs—that is, those that nobody is willing to work for the wages offered, or those with the organizations that most struggle to remain profitable—are eliminated.
-All of which is a net win for the broader economy.
+This “pressure” ripples through the market.
+As the best workers gravitate to the best jobs (or their employers go to greater lengths to keep them), the vacancies they leave in their wake are either filled by not-quite-so-outstanding workers improving their own circumstances, or the previously unemployed.
+As the market realigns, jobs in general improve, more people find work, while the very worst jobs—that is, those that nobody is willing to work for the wages offered, or those with the organizations that most struggle to remain profitable—are eliminated.
+All of this is a net win for the broader economy.

 Still, I understand your hesitation to make the switch.